huyoujinlab/scRCAT-seq/README.md

 You can switch to the subfolder to get detailed information.

 ---
-### Here are some sofewares and packages used in this publication.
+### Here are some softwares and packages used in this publication.

 on linux: